Last modified: May 30, 2022, 6:26 p.m.

-A very rare and local species, after more than 60 years absence found again in OV and LI.
+A very rare and local species, after more than 60 years absence found again.

 This species has dark grey-brown forewings.
 Only the costa line is broad and white.
 The other longitudinal lines are very narrow.